Mangelwurzel: Growing requirements

 In general, mangelwurzel are easy to grow.
 They may require supplementary potassium for optimum yields, flavour, and texture, and foliage readily displays potassium deficiency as interveinal chlorosis.
 This can be corrected with either organic or inorganic sources of potash.

 Mangelwurzel is very susceptible to damage from frost.
 It is suited to southern parts of England where the climate is too warm and dry for the successful cultivation of turnip.

-In tradition
+In popular culture

 In South Somerset, on the last Thursday of October every year, Punkie Night is celebrated.
-Children carry around lanterns called "Punkies", which are hollowed-out mangelwurzels.
+Children carry around lanterns called "punkies", made from hollowed-out mangelwurzels.
 Mangelwurzels also are, or previously were, carved out for Halloween in Norfolk, Wales, parts of Yorkshire and northwest Cumberland (Workington) and Devon.

-John Le Marchant recommends cutting the "mangel-wurzel" to learn the proper mechanics for a draw cut with the broadsword in his historic manual on swordsmanship.
+John Le Marchant, a British Army cavalry officer and swords instructor, recommended cutting the "mangel-wurzel" to learn the proper mechanics for a draw cut with the broadsword in his historic manual on swordsmanship.

 In an early article in The Lancet, Thompson A and Minx M cite Mangelwurzel seeds as an effective relief for constipation when taken per anum (through the anus) after scoring the husk.

 Mangelwurzel seeds were sent by Benjamin Rush to George Washington.

+Worzel Gummidge, the protagonist in a series of children's books and television adaptations, is a scarecrow whose head is made from a mangelwurzel.